Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 but the situation was desperate.

-he's injured exhausted and out of hope imo sleeps by the fire waiting for either rescue or death
+Imo sleeps by the fire waiting for either rescue or death.

-there was just one little yeah just the fact that we've had so many details of this trip i got a
+Yeah, just the fact that we've had so many details of this trip,

-this.
-At one point in the following hours or days, he's not really sure, a Siberian jay, a little bird,
+At one point in the following hours or days, he's not really sure.

 You're my best friend.